 Gloria is co-founder and MD of Temedica, a digital health company focused on building personal health products.
-She manages economic, financial, and legal functions at the company and employs a team of 70+ from Munich, Germany.
+As of writing, she manages economic, financial, and legal functions at the company and employs a team of 70+ from Munich, Germany.

 On the best learning from a family member.

 In my first startup years, I would often fear something would happen that would irremediably break things.
 My friends and family were the ones that kept things in perspective.
 My father taught me to be aware of my own imagination.
 To focus on the hard facts instead of overinterpreting them.
 Things don’t break so quickly, and challenges are mainly a question of how we measure them.

 I joined McKinsey immediately after my studies.
 A clear career path: a few consulting years, an MBA.
 Then the McKinsey partner track, perhaps joining a client.
 Instead, I left after 4 years.
 For lots of people, I was one of those that don’t survive the consulting mill.
 That I was not good enough for it.
 That I would not move forward.
 Leaving on purpose was non-comprehensible to them.
 The first months as a founder were extremely hard: I felt I had to justify myself at every point.
 I could make consulting slides and calculate in Excel but lacked most other skills.
 Digital Health wasn’t an industry in Germany in 2015, and my co-founder and I didn’t know how to fundraise.
 Our pre-seed came from friends and family and it was just a couple of ten-thousands Euro.